 - if electronic signatures are legal

-Once we’re done, you’ll be able to send documents to your clients for their e-signature with complete peace of mind.
-You’ll also feel confident electronically signing your own name to necessary documents.
+Once we’re done, you’ll be able to peacefully send documents to your clients for their e-signature.
+You’ll also feel confident about electronically signing your own name to necessary documents.

 You receive a contract via email for your review and signature; only, you aren’t meant to print it off and sign it in ink.
 Instead, there’s a box to click, which brings up what appears to be different stylistic options for “signing” your name.
 With the click of a button, your name appears on the line, leaving you wondering what just happened.

-You’ve just signed a document with your e-signature.
-An e-signature as defined by the E-Sign Act is “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”
+You’ve just signed a document with your eSignature!
+An electronic signature as defined by the Global and National Commerce Act (ESIGN Act) is “an electronic sound, symbol, or process, attached to or logically associated with a contract or other record and executed or adopted by a person with the intent to sign the record.”

-Simply put, an electronic signature is a way of endorsing a document without the use of an individual providing their signature in ink.
+Simply put, an electronic signature is a way of endorsing a document without the use of an individual providing their signature in ink (wet signature).

 Are Electronic Signatures legally binding?

 Yes.
 Electronic signatures are legally binding not only in the United States but almost everywhere worldwide.

 The ESIGN Act was passed into law on June 30, 2000, making the use of electronic or “e-signatures” legally binding.